percona/portal-doc/docs/advisors/checks/mongodb-chunk-imbalance.md

-# MongoDB Sharding - Chunk Imbalance Across Shards
+# MongoDB sharding - chunk imbalance across shards

 ## Description
 This check warns if the chunks are imbalanced across shards.